 Toscano was McDonnell’s legislative director from 2002 – 2005 when McDonnell was the Assistant Majority Leader in the Virginia House of Delegates.
 Prior to that, Toscano was a Governor’s Fellow under Governor Mark Warner in the Office of the Secretary of Technology, working on promoting COVITS, an international symposium on technology.

 Named one of Inside Business magazine’s “Top 40 Under 40,” Toscano is active in the community and serves as a member of the board of directors of VisitNorfolk (the tourism bureau).
-Previously, he served on the Executive Committee of the Virginia Transit Association Board of Directors.
+He is a graduate of the Sorensen Institute Political Leaders Program at the University of Virginia and previously served on the executive committee of the Virginia Transit Association Board of Directors.

-Toscano is currently part of the Sorensen Institute Political Leaders Program, Class of 2012, at the University of Virginia.
+Toscano is pursuing a doctorate in law and policy from Northeastern University in Boston.
 Toscano was offered entry to the London School of Economics to study policy before earning a master’s degree in public policy and management from the University of London.
 He holds a bachelor’s in communication from ODU.